ivanomatteo/laravel-db-mutex/README.md

     echo "done!";
 },null,"foo");

 $m->usingDbMutex(function(){
     // in this case we will use also an optimistic lock mechanism
-    // we can provide the previous value of counter
+    // we can provide the previous value of counter ($optLockCounter argument)
     // and if the values do not match the current, a 412 http error will be returned },
     10 // $optLockCounter
 );
+// in this case, obviously you need to read the previous value of counter

-// there is also the  withDbMutex scope
+// when reading the data.
+You could you use withDbMutex scope as explained below.

-YourModel::withDbMutex()->find(1); //will add the "default" dbmutex data

-YourModel::withDbMutex('foo')->find(1); //will add the "foo" dbmutex data
+// there is also the  withDbMutex scope YourModel::withDbMutex()->find(1); //will add the "default" dbmutex data YourModel::withDbMutex('foo')->find(1); //will add the "foo" dbmutex data

 ```
+### Warning
+When reading the model with the "dbmutex" relation information,
+it's possible that you have to wait for the lock became avaible on that rows.

+It's recommended to load it, only if it's necessary, for example if you need to use the optimistic lock mechanism, and the minimum number of dbmutex related row.

 ## Testing